rudeboybert/forestecology/README.md

 ### Run spatial cross-validation

-Whereas in our example above we fit our model to the entirety of the data and then generated fitted/predicted growths on this same data, we now apply the same model with spatial cross-validation.
-All the trees in a given fold will be given a turn as the “test” data while the trees is all remaining folds will be the “training” data.
+Whereas in our example above we fit our model to the entirety of the data and then generate fitted/predicted growths on this same data, we now apply the same model with spatial cross-validation.
+All the trees in a given fold will be given a turn as the “test” data while the trees in all remaining folds will be the “training” data.
 We then fit the model to the training data, but compute fitted/predicted growths for the separate and independent data.